 Senate Bill 82, in effect since the 2007-2008 school year, related to safety regulations for certain public school extracurricular activities.

 Requires safety training for all coaches or sponsors for athletic activities, and any marching band director.
-UIL has developed a safety training program that is available through the UIL Gateway as part of the Rules Compliance Program.
+UIL has developed a safety training program for coaches and sponsors of athletic activities that is available through the UIL Online as part of the Rules Compliance Program.
 Visit the Rules Compliance Program to complete Safety Training.

 Additional information from the Texas Administrative Code, Chapter 76.1003, on these requirements as they pertain to athletic trainers and team physicians.